t4d-classes/bootcamp_11022020/demo-app/exercises/exercise-12.md

 2. Add a button to each list item in the Color List.
 When the button is clicked remove the color from the list.

+3. Clean up all unused imports.

-3. Ensure it all works!
+4. Ensure it all works!